gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 - If solely something inside `/docs` is changed, e.g. someone fixes a typo in one of our docs or you’re updating the tutorial, the PR title should be `chore(docs): $TEXT`
 - If you’re updating something in `/.github` or `.circleci` it’ll be `chore: $TEXT`
-- If you’re only updating something in one package, e.g. in `/packages/gatsby-plugin-utils` the [scope](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-scope) is the package name `gatsby-plugin-utils`
+- If you’re updating something only in one package, e.g. in `/packages/gatsby-plugin-utils` the [scope](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-scope) is the package name `gatsby-plugin-utils`
-  - If only docs or README is updated inside the package, the title should be `chore(gatsby-plugin-utils: $TEXT`
+  - If only the docs or README is updated inside the package, the title should be `chore(gatsby-plugin-utils: $TEXT`
   - If any other _chore_ changes like bumping a patch version of a dependency is done, it’s `chore(gatsby-plugin-utils): $TEXT`
   - If you’re fixing a bug: `fix(gatsby-plugin-utils): $TEXT`
   - Adding a new feature: `feat(gatsby-plugin-utils): $TEXT`